Applications open September 2015

 - Research related to the ongoing development of MBCT, and investigating the areas of theory outlined above

-- Clinical applicationsin a range of problem areas, for example, depression, chronic fatigue, pain, psychosis and borderline personality disorder
+- Clinical applications in a range of problem areas, for example, depression, chronic fatigue, physical pain, psychosis and working with adolescents and children

 - Practice including the development of personal experience of mindfulness meditation, the capacity to relate this experience to theory and research, and the skills needed to instruct patients/clients in MBCT, drawing on relevant theory, research and clinical literature